"Seeking Union with God"

 These are just a sampling of the third orders and religious groups for lay people in the Catholic Church.
 If you want to grow in the spiritual life, it is often a good idea to do this in conjunction with others in a group or community beyond just Sunday Mass participation.
-We are not all called to be a member of a religious order, but we can all benefit from personal relationships with spiritual people including a good spiritual director, spiritual friends, small groups and other ways to interact personally with those seeking to grow in the spiritual life.
+We are not all called to be a member of a religious order, but we can all benefit from personal relationships with spiritual people including a good spiritual director, spiritual friends, small groups, bible study classes, and other ways to interact personally with those seeking to grow in the spiritual life.
 If a group isn't available in your area that interests you, it is not that difficult to start a small group of some sort from Bible studies in a parish or home, to a Catholic book club where you read a spiritual book, papal encyclicals, the Catechism, etc. and discuss it.
 Get to know the others in your group by sharing your questions and insights.
 Sometimes starting a group is as easy as putting a notice in the parish bulletin to find other interested people.

 Practical Tips on Incorporating Spiritual Practices into your Life

-For busy people it is often a challenge adding something new to their schedule.
+For busy people, it is often a challenge adding something new to their schedule.
 However with a little planning it can be done.
 Most people watch TV on a daily basis and skipping one program would allow plenty of time for dedicated prayer and/or spiritual reading each day.
 Perhaps take a look at your schedule and see what you might be able to cut back on.
 With young children it is more of a challenge, but some time can often be found before the children get up in the morning or after they go to bed at night.
 I was always impressed by the story of Susanna Wesley (mother of John and Charles Wesley who founded the Methodist Church) who had 19 children.
 The story goes that to pray she would sit in a chair and put her apron over her head.
 This was a signal that her children were not to disturb her during her prayer time, which was often for over an hour a day.
 If the children are older and fine for a while by themselves, something like a "Do not disturb (except for an emergency), mother is at prayer" sign on the bedroom door might work too.

 Morning Prayer: To focus our day on God and serving him, it is good to say a prayer or some prayers in the morning to offer our day to God.
 We can use our own words, or a morning offering prayer, or "Morning Prayer" from the Liturgy of the Hours, and/or spend a longer time in prayer.
 One of my friends tells me if she doesn't say her morning prayers before getting out of bed, they just don't get done.
-I've noticed that sometimes about myself also, that if I get up and start doing other things that sometimes my morning prayer is being done at noon which I don't recommend.
+I've noticed that sometimes about myself also, that if I get up and start doing other things that sometimes my morning prayer is being done at noon, which I don't recommend.
 So my suggestion is not putting off at least a short morning prayer after waking up.

 Prayer during the day: The Bible says we should "pray always".
 It is good to keep our mind and heart on God throughout the day and to add short prayers or conversations with God as we go about our daily tasks.
 Some people incorporate prayer into a daily walk or say a rosary while driving to and from work.
 While it is good to pray as we can throughout our day, it is also important to set aside a dedicated time to prayer as well, even if it starts out to be a very short time.
 I don't know about you, but when I go for a walk I tend to look at the scenery and get distracted.
 Also while driving in the car there are a lot of distractions.
-So to me while it is good to pray always if we can, we also need to set aside some time for just prayer as well.
+So to me while it is good to pray always as we can, we also need to set aside some time for just prayer as well.

 Jesus mentioned in the Bible to go to our room and close the door to pray.
 Scripture also records Jesus getting up early, even before dawn, to go to a quiet spot to pray.
 Some of the Saints also rose early to pray.
-I've tried this, but if I don't get a certain amount of sleep I can't make it through the day, so getting up before dawn doesn't work very well for me.
+I've tried this, but if I don't get a certain amount of sleep, I can't make it through the day, so getting up before dawn doesn't work very well for me.
 However I think the point is that where there's a will there's a way, and we have to find something that works for us.
-It doesn't really matter when we pray as long as we do pray, and whatever time works best for us seems like the best time to pray for us.
+It doesn't really matter when we pray, as long as we do pray, and whatever time works best for us seems like the best time to pray for us.

 Evening or Night Prayer: For me personally, right before I go to sleep at night is a good time to pray as I can set aside all the concerns of the day and focus.
 I like to pray and do some spiritual reading before I go to sleep.
 Some people are best in the morning and others a night.
 Taking some of our best time and giving it to the Lord is a good idea.